Submitting source images for print publication

 An author’s own scans or other digital files are acceptable if they are at the correct size, resolution, format, and quality for a determined layout, as explained in Scanning resolution settings below.Vector files.
 Maps, technical drawings, charts, graphs, and similar art work that is created on a computer using a vector illustration program such as Adobe Illustrator are resolution independent.
 They are not raster files and can therefore be enlarged or reduced any amount, presenting no quality issues at any scale.

 Maps, drawings, and other illustrative art created by MetaGlyfix are always resolution independent vector files, for high-quality printing at any scale.
-Vector files submitted by authors should be saved as editable Illustrator or EPS files (having file extension .ai or .eps, respectively).
+Vector files submitted by authors should be saved as EPS files (having file extension .eps).

 As with files from digital cameras and scanned photos, rasterized line art files must be of sufficient resolution — usually measured in pixels per inch (ppi) — for the intended output method (typically an imagesetter) and printed dimensions (width and height in inches, centimeters, etc.).
 Unlike photos, however, rasterized line art demands a much higher file resolution in order to preserve sharpness and delineation between foreground and background.